HaruWa7305/webapp-gp/README.md

 - Can delete users if necessary.

 Logout
--Admin can securely log out from the panel.
+- Admin can securely log out from the panel.

 ## Challenge/difficulties to develop the application